 Our parks and open spaces remain open for exercise, but we expect users to behave responsibly in line with government directives, in particular those around social distancing.

-We are gradually reopening our toilets from 15 June 2020.
+We are gradually reopening our toilets.
 Facilities may be reduced in number to allow people to use them safely.

 This page sets out changes to Hackney carriage/private hire vehicle licensing requirements due to Coronavirus